 More than 2 minutes

+Don’t know/Not sure

-[IF “Yes”] Which of the following best describes your understanding of the purpose of the Claims Notice?
-[MULTIPLE CHOICE; RANDOMIZE ORDER EXCEPT LEAVE “None of the above” AND “Don’t know/Not sure” AT END OF LIST]
+Q6c.
+Which of the following best describes your understanding of the purpose of the Claims Notice?
+[Provide example Claims Notice] [MULTIPLE CHOICE; RANDOMIZE ORDER EXCEPT LEAVE “None of the above” AND “Don’t know/Not sure” AT END OF LIST]

 To inform me about the potential rights of trademark owners against me should I register my domain name